 This is the point in which your thumb and pointer finger should slowly be raised to your lower face and the “thinking man” position should be fully assumed.
 First off, how does Walkscore determine walkability?
 Walkscore is a great service, but the methodology has always been controversial.
-The site creates walkability scores based on the number of amenities (doctor, grocery, restaurants, etc) within walking distance and, importantly, the ability to actually walk to those places.
-So the existence of sidewalks, small blocks, and narrow streets/roads all contribute to higher scores.
+The site creates walkability scores (see methodology here and here) based on the number of amenities (doctor, grocery, restaurants, etc) within walking distance and, importantly, the ability to actually walk to those places.
+The existence of sidewalks, small blocks, and narrow streets/roads all contribute to higher scores.

 Walkscore is controversial for the same reasons the report shouldn’t be taken at face value.
 The data used by Mr. Leinberger is probably accurate and it creates a great portrait of office and retail development in major American cities, but it misses the point of making our cities more walkable.
 Since the definition of a “walkable” area has no specific definition, people are free to create their own.
 The most literal definition is exactly what Walkscore and the report employ: an area that allows one to walk to those places that are both needed and desired.
 This definition leaves out a crucial point, though: If the ability to walk around certain places is conditioned upon not actually being able to get to that place by walking, is it really walkable?